ivanov/cellout/README.md

 to provide `nbconvert` functionality without a python runtime dependency.

-Cellout was written to provide a solid foundation for experimenting with notebook file formatsn.
-Integrating well with pandoc by providing readers has been one of the motivating factors.
+Cellout was written to provide a solid foundation for experimenting with notebook file formats.
+Integrating well with [pandoc][pandoc] by providing readers has been one of the motivating factors.

-The haskell library contains a well-typed Jupyter notebook document representation, as well as facilities for operating on notebooks (such as filtering output, removing metadata, concatenating multple notebooks).
+The haskell library contains a well-typed Jupyter notebook document representation, as well as facilities for operating on notebooks (such as filtering output, removing metadata, concatenating multiple notebooks).

+*Note: `cellout` is under active development, some of the behaviors outline in the rest of this document are how  it **should** work, and does not necessarily reflect what is implemented right now.*

 ## Examples

 ```
 $ cellout --clear-output Untitled314.ipynb
-$
+$ █
 ```

 When there are no errors to report, cellout stays quiet, though you can pass the